Meet our Trustees and read their online biographies.

 Mr John Wylie, AM (Queensland & Balliol 1983)

 Managing Director and Head of Corporate Advisory for Lazard

 Managing Director and Head of Corporate Advisory for Lazard, Australia, since 2007.
 Education: University of Queensland; University of Oxford.
 Co-founder, Carnegie, Wylie & Company, 2000; acquired by Lazard in 2007.
 Investment banking experience in London, New York, Melbourne, since 1985.
 Chairman of Melbourne Cricket Ground Trust (chaired MCG Redevelopment Committee for 2006 Commonwealth Games) and Victorian Olympic Council’s Finance Committee.
 Member, Business Advisory Council, Said Business School, University of Oxford; Board, University of Queensland Endowment Fund; Finance Committee, Melbourne Grammar School.
 Served since June 2010.

 Dame Helen Ghosh DCB

-Director-General of the National Trust, since 2012.
+Master of Balliol College.
+Director-General of the National Trust, 2012-2017.
 Education: BA (Modern History), St Hugh's College, Oxford; MLitt (6th century Italian history), Hertford College, Oxford.
 Permanent Secretary, UK Home Office, 2011-2012.
 Permanent Secretary, Department for Environment, Food and Rural Affairs, 2005-10.
 Chairman of the Blackfriars Overseas Aid Trust since 1999.
 Before that, a variety of posts in local government finance, housing, urban regeneration, the Cabinet Office (including the Efficiency Unit and the Machinery of Government Secretariat), and HM Revenue and Customs.
 Served since March 2011.